seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 ![scatter_bream_horizontal](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_simple_linear_regression/scatter_bream_horizontal.png?raw=true)

 We can measure how well this horizontal line fits the data by calculating the total distance between the line and the data points.
-However, when the data point is above the line, the distance is negative, which makes the overall fit appear better than it really is.
-Thus, we compute sum of squared residuals (SSR) by squaring the distances and summing them up.
+However, data points above the mean line have negative distances, which make the overall fit to appear better than it really is.
+Therefore, the residual sum of squares (SSR) is calculated by squaring and summing the distances.

 ```
 def SSR(y, y_hat):